Debugging filtering

 There are a number of things to check if filtering appears to not be working as expected:

-• Start by checking the filter logs - this will vary from collection to collection but typically it’s the gather.log for web collections and the gather’s’log for other collection types.
+• Start by checking the filter logs - this will vary slightly for different data source types, but typically it’s the gather.log for web data sources and the gatherer log file for other data source types.
 Inspect the file for errors and search within the log for the specific URL.

 If there is an error in the log it probably means that there is an error within the filter code.
 The solution to this is to fix the code (and this obviously depends on the error) Note: it’s not uncommon to see errors generated in the filter logs for accessibility auditor and also for Tika conversion (from converting binary files to text).